Zuehlke/linux-developer-vm/README.md

 As a developer using the VM you typically:

  * import the .ova into VirtualBox (File -> Import Appliance...)
- * start th VM and log in using vagrant / vagrant
+ * start the VM and log in using "vagrant" / "vagrant"
  * hack on some development stuff

 At certain points in time you may want to update the VM: